 - Try out a few home remedies before calling the vet

-The responsibility of your pet’s health lies in your hands and you must do everything in your power to keep your furry companion happy and healthy.
+I know that I have stressed this point an awful lot in this blog post.
+But it is extremely important that you consult a vet—or even call one home—before things get out of hand.
+The responsibility of your pet’s health lies in your hands.
+Therefore, you must do everything in your power to keep your furry companion happy and healthy.

 - Wait for the problem to resolve itself if it isn’t serious (such as being in the vicinity of a female dog in heat)

 - Visit a vet and seek medical attention as soon as possible (in the case of a broken tooth, bowel obstruction, etc.)